-The monument to Vercingetorix, leader of the defeated Gauls, is an imposing memorial to the Gallic cause and considered a symbol of French nationalism.
+The monument to Vercingetorix, leader of the defeated Gauls, is an imposing memorial to the Gallic cause and is considered a symbol of French nationalism.

-To further scratch that history itch, there are the Gallo-Roman Ruins, the most intact remains of Alésia to explore up close and the stunning Interpretation Centre, which explores the discoveries made by archeologists, paints pictures of life in Alésia, and recounts the siege of the city.
+To further scratch that history itch, there are the Gallo-Roman Ruins, the most intact remains of Alésia to explore up close, and the stunning Interpretation Centre, which explores the discoveries made by archeologists, paints pictures of life in Alésia, and recounts the siege of the city.

 Nestled amongst rolling, wooded hills and serene, green fields Alise-Ste-Reine is a peaceful vacation destination for any history buff interested in Roman and Gallic history, and anyone who wants a taste of true French countryside.

 See Related: Best Things to do in Colmar, France

 Bazas is a prime choice for anyone interested in south of France travel.
 An ancient market town of 4,000 that has been settled for over a millennium, the town is home to the Gothic masterpiece, the Bazas Cathedral, first laid down in the 13th century, and visible from just about anywhere in town.